-As with anything, there are early adopters, trend followers, the masses and then people who never left the original times...With social media having the ability to spread word and images faster than word of mouth, it allows anything to trend at a faster rate.
-Everything eventually makes a comeback with that specific era’s twist to make it relevant.
+“As with anything, there are early adopters, trend followers, the masses, and then people who never left the original times...With social media having the ability to spread words and images faster than word of mouth, it allows anything to trend at a faster rate.
+Everything eventually makes a comeback with that specific era’s twist to make it relevant.”
+Wolff says.

 Who do mullets work best for?

 Like most daring cuts or colors, the mullet definitely isn’t everyone's cup of tea.